-Typically, "non-routine" matters would include the election of directors (Proposal 1), while "routine" matters would include the ratification of the appointment of our independent registered public accounting firm (Proposal 2).
-However, when a matter to be voted on at a stockholders meeting is the subject of a contested solicitation, brokers, banks, trustees, and nominees do not have discretion to vote your shares on that matter, to the extent they have provided you with the opposition party's proxy materials.
-Because RiverNorth submitted a notice of its intent to nominate directors and has filed a preliminary proxy statement regarding the same, the Annual Meeting is expected to be the subject of a contested solicitation and therefore if you hold your shares in street name (or "nominee name") and you do not provide your broker, bank, trustee, or nominee who holds such shares of record with specific instructions regarding how to vote on any proposal to be voted on at the Annual Meeting, your broker may not be permitted to vote your shares on the proposal for which you have not given instructions.
+Brokers, banks, trustees, and nominees have discretionary authority to vote on "routine" matters, but not on "non-routine" matters.
+The only "non-routine" matter being considered at this Annual Meeting is the election of directors (Proposal 1), while the only "routine" matter being considered at this Annual Meeting is the ratification of the appointment of our independent registered public accounting firm (Proposal 2).
+If you hold your shares in street name (or "nominee name") and you do not provide your broker, bank, trustee, or nominee who holds such shares of record with specific instructions regarding how to vote on Proposal 1, your broker may not be permitted to vote your shares on Proposal 1.

-Please note that to be sure your vote is counted on all of the proposals to be considered at the Annual Meeting, including the election of directors, you should instruct your broker, bank, trustee, or nominee how to vote your shares.
-If you do not provide voting instructions, votes may not be cast on your behalf with respect to those proposals.
+Please note that to be sure your vote is counted on Proposal 1, you should instruct your broker, bank, trustee, or nominee how to vote your shares.
+If you do not provide voting instructions, votes may not be cast on your behalf with respect to Proposal 1.